 Reaching carbon neutrality does not mean that AU’s sustainability work is done.
 There are many ways that our campus can become more efficient, healthier, more environmentally responsible, and better prepared to manage the effects of climate change.
 To that end, we’ve launched a five-year sustainability plan to reflect new goals, policies, and programs that we are working toward.

 AU offers mixed recycling bins across campus for paper products and bottles and cans, in addition to separate receptables for e-waste and plastic wraps and bags.
-Visit our Zero Waste page for a list of items that can be recycled and where.
+Visit our Zero Waste page for a list of items that can be recycled.